quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 cargo init --simpleaudioparser
 ```

 And then let's add a skeleton of our module structure.
-This may look like a scary amount of code, but it's mostly just layout out type signatures, that we'll explain along the way.
+This may look like a scary amount of code, but it's mostly just laying out type signatures, that we'll explain along the way.

 The files we will start with will be: